-Where such contradictions exist, the Local Government Act 1993 and Regulation, and the council's Code of Meeting Practice should be followed.
+Where such contradictions exist, the Local Government Act 1993, the Regulation and the council's code of meeting practice should be followed.

 SOUND PLANNING AND REPORTING

 Planning decisions affect communities, the environment and quality of life and usually have long-lasting consequences.